Site-Using Tips – open only this page – put page into left frameEducation for Problem Solving

 improve our Problem-Solving Education?

-limitations: Although we want our Overall Education to achieve multiple goals — by helping students improve in a variety of ways, in many areas of life – we have limited educational resources (of time, people, money,...) so we must make tough choices about goals by asking “what resources should be invested in each kind of goal?”
+limitations: We want our Overall Whole-Person Education to achieve multiple goals — by helping students improve in a variety of ways, in many areas of life – and we have limited educational resources (of time, people, money,...) so we must make tough choices about goals by asking “what resources should be invested in each kind of goal?”

 two principles and a tool: The quality of a student's education for problem solving will improve when they get more educationally-useful experiences with problem solving, and they learn more from their experiences.
 We have logical reasons to conclude that Design Process is a tool we can use to help students learn more from their experiences with metacognitive thinking strategies.